HL7/fhir-mCODE-ig/README.md

 - The main pages in the built IG are generated from [Markdown](https://daringfireball.net/projects/markdown/) found in `input/pagecontent/`.
 These pages must also be included in `sushi-config.yaml` to be compiled to HTML by the IG Publisher.
 - There are a number of other important configuration options in `sushi-config.yaml` including the menu contents of the built IG and the groupings on the [Artifacts Summary page](https://build.fhir.org/ig/HL7/fhir-mCODE-ig/artifacts.html).
-- The source for the UML diagrams in the IG are found in `input/images-source/`.
+- The source for the UML diagrams in the IG are found in `input/images-source/` and MUST have a `.plantuml` extension.
+These are automatically converted to SVG by the IG Publisher, and are inserted inline into Markdown files using `{%include some-diagram.svg%}` (which corresponds to `input/images-source/some-diagram.plantuml`).
-    - The `.puml` files can be edited in any text editor, but you may benefit from using a [JetBrains](https://www.jetbrains.com) editor with [this plugin](https://plugins.jetbrains.com/plugin/7017-plantuml-integration), or [VSCode](https://code.visualstudio.com) with [this extension](https://marketplace.visualstudio.com/items?itemName=jebbs.plantuml) to get realtime previews.

 ## Contributing to the IG